Over 52% of Obuasi residents are into agriculture not mining – MCE

 He called for other stakeholders to support government to realise its objectives in the agriculture sector.

-“For the vision of the President for our sector to be realised, we need to suport government by protecting our land and water bodies as well as investing in agriculture.”
+“For the vision of the President for our sector to be realised, we need to support government by protecting our land and water bodies as well as investing in Agriculture.”